fernanda-freitas/react-music-player/README.md

 ## Available Scripts

-In the project directory, you can run:
+After cloning the project, within the project's folder you can run:

 ### `npm start`